 Malcolm X was no doubt one of the most profoundly significant, famous, and controversial African American leaders of our time.
 I cannot recall any other MAN, except maybe Dr. King, whose impact was so overwhelmingly felt by so many.
-The Minister Malcolm’s prophetic words spoken over forty-five years ago resonate as relevant today as the day they were spoken evoking the same emotions of truth.
+Minister Malcolm’s prophetic words spoken over forty-five years ago resonate as relevant today as the day they were spoken evoking the same emotions of truth.

-I could go deeply into the making of this man but so many people, agencies, institutions and organizations have covered this great man’s brief life on earth in much more detail than I can.
+I could go deeper into the making of this man but so many people, agencies, institutions and organizations have covered this great man’s brief life on earth in much more detail than I can.
 As you know, there is a vast sea of in-depth analyses, books, movies, and biographies on his life and philosophies.
 I will not try to rewrite history rather simply pay homage to the legacy of this great man as brief as I can, honoring him for his contributions to the African American Diaspora.

-There are facts (known & unknown), suspicions and of course theories surrounding the assassination of Malcolm X, the impact it has had on our culture and the world the world.
+There are facts (known & unknown), suspicions and of course theories surrounding the assassination of Malcolm X, the impact it has had on our culture and the world.
 Like the Reverend Dr. Martin Luther King, Malcolm X also had a dream.
 It began bathed in the tenets of anger and hatred, fostering economic independence on the shoulders of retaliatory separatism that ended with the swelling acceptance of a unified brotherhood and the replacement of hatred with peace and with the nagging thirst for international equality for all mankind.

 As the story goes, early in Malcolm’s life a white teacher asked him what he would like to be and his answer was “a lawyer”.
 The teacher, who had encouraged his white students on their career choices, told Malcolm, “That’s no realistic goal for a nigger”.
 This statement discouraged a bright student to not seek his full potential leading to a life of crime.
 After being caught and arrested for carrying a concealed weapon he was sentenced to prison.
 While serving more than six years he began educating himself, converted to the Islamic faith and became a Black Muslim in the Nation of Islam (NOI).